square/square-java-sdk/doc/api/invoices.md

 Deletes the specified invoice.
 When an invoice is deleted, the associated Order status changes to CANCELED.
-You can only delete a draft invoice (you cannot delete an invoice scheduled for publication, or a published invoice).
+You can only delete a draft invoice (you cannot delete a published invoice, including one that is scheduled for processing).

 ```java
 CompletableFuture<DeleteInvoiceResponse> deleteInvoiceAsync(